mattbrown015/stm32-usb-investigation/README.md

 MBed OS does not enforce the use of the Mbed OS abstractions of target peripherals.
 In other words, it is possible to use the STM32CubeF7 USB HAL rather than the [USB APIs](https://os.mbed.com/docs/mbed-os/v6.2/apis/usb-apis.html).
 Using the HAL means the project is not portable to other targets but this is not a problem for this investigation.

 Mbed OS does not include the *middleware components* that are include in the STM distribution of [STM32CubeF7](https://www.st.com/content/st_com/en/products/embedded-software/mcu-mpu-embedded-software/stm32-embedded-software/stm32cube-mcu-mpu-packages/stm32cubef7.html).
 I decided it would make a better learning opportunity to use the USB HAL and not attempt to combine the STM32CubeF7 USB *middleware component*.
 I did use the STM32CubeF7 USB *middleware component* as a reference.

+## Results

+In all the tests the USB device was connected to a laptop host port labelled 'SS'.
+The blue ports didn't work and the various 'SS' ports all seemed to give the same throughput.

+### FS and Mbed OS USB

+The first thing I got working used the FS port of the 32F723EDISCOVERY and was derived from `USBDevice`.

+This is USB FS and hence the bulk endpoint maximum packet size (MPS) has to be 64 bytes.
+The transfer size is also restricted to 64 bytes.

+The throughput appeared to be around 3 Mbit/s out of a possible 12 Mbit/s.
+This feels pretty average but for a first stab there's not much to say.
+I know I want to investigate USB HS so there's no point trying to optimise the FS performance.

+    perform 10000 bulk in transfers
+    duration_us 1624392 us
+    throughput MB/s 0.393994
+    throughput Mbit/s 3.151949
+    completed 10000 bulk in transfers

+## HS and Mbed OS USB

+After making a *fix* to Mbed OS, see https://github.com/mattbrown015/mbed-os, I got the test working using the USB HS port.

+The bulk endpoint MPS and transfer size was still only 64 bytes because Mbed OS didn't allow anything.

+The throughput didn't appear to change.

+    perform 10000 bulk in transfers
+    duration_us 1323553 us
+    throughput MB/s 0.483547
+    throughput Mbit/s 3.868376
+    completed 10000 bulk in transfers

+I tried switching on compiler optimisations but it didn't change the results.
+The throughput is dominated by the USB not the CPU.

+## HS and USB HAL

+It took a while to work out how to use the USB HAL but I got there in the end.

+Using the USB HAL made it possible to increase the bulk endpoint MPS to 512 bytes and perform transfers that are larger than one packet.

+### Transfer Size 512 bytes and MPS 512 bytes

+With the MPS as 512 bytes and the transfer size 512 bytes, i.e. 1 packet, the throughput increased to around 30 Mbit/s out of a possible 480 Mbit/s.
+This is definitely disappointing but it does confirm that it is USB HS (if the test can be trusted).

+    perform 10000 bulk in transfers
+    duration_us 1366002 us
+    throughput MB/s 3.748164
+    throughput Mbit/s 29.985315
+    completed 10000 bulk in transfers

+### Transfer Size 1024 bytes and MPS 512 bytes

+Increasing the transfer size to 1024 bytes makes a significant difference to the throughput, up to 50 Mbit/s from 30 Mbit/s.

+I believe this is because it takes much less CPU work to prepare 1 1024 byte transfer as opposed to two 512 byte transfers.
+I believe the STM puts all 1024 bytes in the TX FIFO at the same time and both packets will be sent without further CPU intervention.
+I don't know how this is handled at the host/PC/libusb end but it is possible that it is all handled via DMA and/or in kernel space.

+    perform 10000 bulk in transfers
+    duration_us 1520971 us
+    throughput MB/s 6.732541
+    throughput Mbit/s 53.860330
+    completed 10000 bulk in transfers

+I removed the test of the bulk IN data in 'usb-host' and this increased the throughput to 60 Mbit/s.
+This implies that we were wasting some bandwidth by not feeding the USB pipe.
+All of the following tests will be done without the bulk IN data test.

+    perform 10000 bulk in transfers
+    duration_us 1349877 us
+    throughput MB/s 7.585876
+    throughput Mbit/s 60.687011
+    completed 10000 bulk in transfers

+### Transfer Size 65536 bytes and MPS 512 bytes

+Increasing the transfer size has a significant impact.
+The throughput appears to be 270 Mbit/s when the transfer size is 65536 bytes.
+I'd be happy if this throughput was maintained when the device also has to gather the data and the host has to do something with it.

+    perform 10000 bulk in transfers
+    duration_us 19334584 us
+    throughput MB/s 33.895738
+    throughput Mbit/s 271.165907
+    completed 10000 bulk in transfers

+### Transfer Size 65536 bytes and MPS 64 bytes

+Using a smaller MPS has some impact but perhaps not as much as I was expecting, 170 Mbit/s is still none too shabby!

+    perform 10000 bulk in transfers
+    duration_us 31220706 us
+    throughput MB/s 20.991197
+    throughput Mbit/s 167.929579
+    completed 10000 bulk in transfers